Terhune Pioneer Memorial Park

 Access and Parking

-Street parking is available on Terhune Road.
-There is a path from Burton Road at the south east corner of the park.
+Street parking is available on Terhune Road at the park's main entrance.

 Public Transportation

-There are AATA bus stops on both sides of Packard Street that provide access to Terhune Pioneer Memorial Park.
-Traveling eastbound the (Packard & Burton) stop is a 3-minute walk.
-Traveling westbound the (Packard & Burton) stop is a 2-minute walk.
+There are bus stops on both sides of Packard Road that are near the park.
+The closest stop is about a two minute walk.
 Visit TheRide for closest stops and route details or check out the parks ride guide.

 History